 Starting with a budget, questioning everyone you know about what cash they've had to come up with on the fly, and reviewing expert after expert source for tips and readiness will build stores of knowledge for growing savings and home buying confidence, which most buyers will need a lot of even in a housing boom, not to mention a housing bust.

-More information to add to your homing instincts follows on the next page.
+More information to add to your homing instincts follows below.